Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Introduction

+The emergence of multimodal learning (2020-2022) began to address some of these limitations through vision-language models that could incorporate semantic understanding alongside visual processing \cite{chen2020uniter, li2021align, lei2021less, xu2021videoclip}.
+These approaches demonstrated the potential for cross-modal reasoning and zero-shot generalization, though they remained constrained by limited temporal modeling capabilities and basic language understanding.

-Large Language Models (LLMs), such as GPT-4 and PaLM, have demonstrated impressive reasoning across modalities, especially when integrated with visual encoders like CLIP, Flamingo, or BLIP.
-This integration introduces a new paradigm: interpreting crash-related events in video via language-guided reasoning, captioning, and event prediction.
+Large Language Models (LLMs), such as GPT-4 and PaLM, have recently demonstrated impressive reasoning capabilities across modalities, especially when integrated with visual encoders like CLIP, Flamingo, or BLIP \cite{openai2023gpt4, alayrac2022flamingo, li2023blip}.
+This integration introduces a transformative paradigm: interpreting crash-related events in video through language-guided reasoning, detailed captioning, causal analysis, and predictive event modeling.
+Unlike previous approaches that focused primarily on detection accuracy, LLM-based systems can provide rich explanations (e.g., ``A vehicle swerved due to sudden braking, causing a rear-end collision"), perform causal reasoning about crash sequences, and adapt to new incident types through few-shot learning.

-This survey aims to provide a structured overview of recent approaches leveraging LLMs/VLMs for crash understanding in video, summarizing models, datasets, and evaluation strategies.
+However, as Table \ref{tab:evolution} illustrates, this evolution has come with new challenges.
+While LLM-based approaches offer unprecedented capabilities in contextual understanding and explanation generation, they face significant deployment barriers including high computational costs (200ms-2s latency), hallucination risks, and substantial memory requirements that limit real-world applicability.

+This survey provides the first comprehensive analysis of this fundamental paradigm shift, examining how the field has evolved from reactive, pixel-based anomaly detection to proactive, context-aware event interpretation powered by language-guided reasoning.
+We present a unified taxonomy of LLM-based approaches, analyze their performance against classical and deep learning baselines, and critically assess their readiness for real-world deployment.
+Our analysis reveals both the transformative potential and the significant engineering challenges that must be addressed to realize practical LLM-based crash detection systems.